ucoders/CSC201/docs/2021/Task_2.md

 # Background

 Your company received a data set about the historical records of passenger flights between Australian airports.
-The schema of the table and a sample record is shown below.
+The schema of the table and a sample record are shown below.

 | City1    | City2         | Month  | Passenger_Trips | Aircraft_Trips | Passenger_Load_Factor | Distance_GC_(km) | RPKs     | ASKs     | Seats | Year | Month_num |
 | -------- | ------------- | ------ | --------------- | -------------- | --------------------- | ---------------- | -------- | -------- | ----- | ---- | --------- |